DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Attack, Charge
    - Description: Your weapon training allows you throw your weight into an enemy, heightening your damage.
    - Mechanic: You must move 3 spaces before using this Power.
 You add +1 or 2 to the damage on a successful Weapon Attack.
-Fate Points are still expended on a miss.
+Power Points are still expended on a miss.
    - Type: Major
       - XP Cost: 2
-      - FP Cost: 1 or 2
+      - PP Cost: 1 or 2
    - Prereq Power: Attack, Weapon
    - Prereq Role: Defender or Martial
    - Tags: None

 - Name: Attack, Sweep
    - Description: Your weapon training allows you throw your weight around, potentially knocking targets off balance.
 Sweep the legs!
    - Mechanic: You perform you Weapon Attack on multiple contiguous characters within 1 space.
-For 2 FP, Targets make a DR 3 Agility check vs. your TC to avoid being Knocked Down.
+For 2 PP, Targets make a DR 3 Agility check vs. your TC to avoid being Knocked Down.
    - Type: Major
       - XP Cost: 2
-      - FP Cost: 1 or 2
+      - PP Cost: 1 or 2
    - Prereq Power: Attack, Weapon
    - Prereq Role: Martial or Defender
    - Tags: Multi-target